darkmentorllc/Blue2thprinting/README.md

 And there's comments in that script if you want to see what's being done and why.

+If you stopped right now and rebooted, you'd have a functional automatic-capture setup that is equivalent to the [naiveBTsniffing](https://github.com/darkmentorllc/naiveBTsniffing) repository!
+But keep going to set up Braktooth and Sweyntooth to get the full power of Blue2thprinting!

 ### Setup Braktooth

 Place the Braktooth code in the location assumed by `central_app_launcher2.py`: